A Streetcar Named Desire (1951 film): Plot

-Blanche DuBois, a middle-aged high school English teacher, arrives in New Orleans.
-She takes a streetcar named "Desire" to the French Quarter, where her sister, Stella, and Stella's husband, Stanley Kowalski, live in a tenement apartment.
-Blanche claims to be on leave from her teaching job due to her nerves and wants to stay with Stella and Stanley.
-Blanche's demure, refined manner is a stark contrast to Stanley's crude, brutish behavior, making them mutually wary and antagonistic.
-Stella welcomes having her sister as a guest, but Stanley often patronizes and criticizes her.
+Blanche DuBois, a middle-aged high school English teacher from Auriol, Mississippi, arrives in New Orleans.
+She takes a streetcar designated "Desire" to the French Quarter, where her sister Stella and Stella's husband Stanley Kowalski live in a small, dilapidated tenement apartment.
+Blanche claims to be on leave from her job due to anxiety.
+Blanche's demure manner is a stark contrast to Stanley's crude behavior, making them mutually wary and antagonistic.
+Stella welcomes having her sister as a guest, but Stanley patronizes and criticizes her.

-Blanche reveals that the family estate, Belle Reve, was lost to creditors, and Blanche is broke with nowhere to go.
+Blanche reveals that the DuBois family estate, Belle Reve, was lost to creditors.
 She was widowed at a young age after her husband's suicide.
-(The homosexuality of her husband was censored out of the film version.)
 When Stanley suspects Blanche may be hiding an inheritance, she shows him proof of the foreclosure.
-Stanley, looking for further proof, knocks some of Blanche's private papers to the floor.
-Weeping, she gathers them, saying they are poems from her dead husband.
-Stanley explains he was only looking out for his family, then announces Stella is pregnant.
+Looking for further proof, he knocks some of Blanche's private papers to the floor.
+Weeping, she gathers them, saying they are poems from her dead husband; Stanley explains he was only looking out for his family, and then announces that Stella is pregnant.

-Blanche meets Stanley's friend, Mitch, whose courteous manner is in sharp contrast to Stanley's other pals.
-Mitch is attracted to Blanche's flirtatious charm, and a romance blossoms.
-During a poker night with his friends, Stanley explodes in a drunken rage, striking Stella and ending the game; Blanche and Stella flee upstairs to neighbor Eunice Hubbell's upstairs apartment.
+Blanche meets Stanley's friend Mitch, whose courteous manner and sensitivity is in sharp contrast to Stanley and his other friends, and the two fall in love.
+During a poker night with his friends, Stanley explodes in a drunken rage, striking Stella; Blanche and Stella flee upstairs to neighbor Eunice Hubbell's apartment.
 After his anger subsides, Stanley remorsefully bellows for Stella from the courtyard below.
-Irresistibly drawn by her physical passion for him, she goes to Stanley, who carries her off to bed.
+Stella is drawn downstairs by her attraction to Stanley, and they go to bed together.
 The next morning, Blanche urges Stella to leave Stanley, calling him a sub-human animal.
-Stella disagrees and stays.